FLWL/aoc-auto-game/README.md

 ## In the future
 * Implement the rest of the less important game settings
-* Maybe make the winner and players' scores available after the end of match.
-Any further analysis would not be in the scope of this project.

 ## Dependencies
 * Microsoft Detours - https://github.com/Microsoft/Detours